 The beauty benefits of hyaluronic acid

-Chances are a quick rifle through the bathroom cabinet will reveal something called hyaluronic acid mentioned in the ingredients list of at least one of your moisturising skincare products.
+Hyaluronic acid is touted as the beauty industry’s skin-saving secret and a must-have in any beauty bag.
 As well as being produced naturally by the body, it also comes in liquid supplements, face creams – and even as injections!
 Read on to find out what hyaluronic acid is, why we might need more of it, and where we can find it.

 What is hyaluronic acid?